El Cóporo: The Chichimeca Name

+According to the Chichimeca Wikipedia entry, Chīchīmēcah is Nahuatl for inhabitants of the area of milk, sometimes incorrectly associated with the word dog, which has a different spelling in Nahuatl.

-Also, Chichimeca was the name that the Nahua peoples of Mexico generically applied to a wide range of semi-nomadic peoples who inhabited the north of modern-day Mexico and southwestern United States, and carried the same sense as the European term "barbarian".
+Chichimeca was the name that the Nahua peoples of Mexico generically applied to a wide range of semi-nomadic peoples who inhabited the north of modern-day Mexico and southwestern United States, and carried the same sense as the European term "barbarian".